iloveyii/robot-node-es6/README.md

   * Run (inside root directory) npm install `npm install`.
   * To run the tests `npm run test`.
   * To run the Robot `npm run robot`.
+  * Once transpiled with the above command, it can be run directly like `node public/bundle.js`.

 ## Overall Structure